deshaw/versioned-hdf5/docs/staged_changes.rst

 Plans
 -----
-To encapsulate the complex decision-making logic of the ``StagedChangesArray`` methods, the actual methods of the class are designed as a fairly dumb wrappers which
+To encapsulate the complex decision-making logic of the ``StagedChangesArray`` methods, the actual methods of the class are designed as fairly dumb wrappers which

 1. create a ``*Plan`` class with all the information needed to execute the operation (``GetItemPlan`` for ``__getitem__()``, ``SetItemPlan`` for ``__setitem__()``, etc.);